The 1992 Cyprus International Trusts Law

 Any individual including unborn persons, minors, and persons of unsound mind, or a corporate body can be the beneficiary.

-A Settlor creating a trust may also be a beneficiary of that trust.
+A Settlor creating a trust or a Trustee may also be a beneficiary of that trust.

 The beneficiaries can challenge the Trustees.The amendments to the Cyprus International Trusts Law of 1992 of March 2012 allow the beneficiaries to relocate to Cyprus and become tax resident as long as they were not Cyprus residents during the year preceding the year of establishment of the Trust.